majorsalad/DrumKit/README.md

 # What I learned
 I learned about several advanced javascript topics, such as high order functions and callback functions.
 I also learned a great deal of DOM manipulation techniques (text manipulation, style manipulation, attribute manipulation, etc).
 Learned how to use sound in web applications as well as the basics of animation.

+# How to use
+- Click on this link: https://majorsalad.github.io/DrumKit/
+- Or download/clone the repository and run the index.html